|Unless otherwise noted, courses may be taken without prerequisites.|

 Prerequisite: Anthropology 0125 or consent of the instructor.

 Advanced undergraduate students will have the opportunity to develop individual research projects in biological anthropology, utilizing materials in the department collections and from department expeditions.
-Students will be introduced to problems in research design, sampling theory, research paper writing, and commonly used statistical techniques in biological anthropology, and will apply them in their project analyses.Mode: Seminar.
+Students will be introduced to problems in research design, sampling theory, research paper writing, and commonly used statistical techniques in biological anthropology, and will apply them in their project analyses.Mode: Seminar and lab.

 The introduction of visual recording techniques to a sample of problems in the anthropology of visual communication.
 Discussions will include ways anthropologists construct problems, develop observational strategies, select appropriate image-making technology, work in field conditions, among others.
 Strategies of representation connected to the integration of cultural and film theories will be explored in conjunction with a wide range of film examples.
 Students will be introduced to the department's production facilities and do short exercises in image making, viewing, and interpretation.